Neck And Shoulder Pain Help

 5) Carrying a pocketbook.
 Make sure you have a pocketbook, bag or backpack that is light as possible.
 One sided carrying of heavy bags can place the entire body off balance.
 If you need to carry a heavy bag, use one that has wheels and a handle.
 A fanny pack or backpack that places the weight on the hips instead of the shoulders and upper back.
 If you must carry a bag over one shoulder, switch shoulders often.

 6) Driving.
 Posture when driving is very important, especially with the risk of increasing the severity of an accident causing whiplash neck pain symptoms.
 The position of your headrest can help reduce your chances of injuring your neck.
 Keeping the headrest close to the head and the top level with the top of your head minimizes the risk of injury.
 A car neck pillow can help relax the neck muscles.
-To keep the muscles of the back active and helping to support the neck and shoulders, the Backtivator Seat Cushion can help on long drives.
+To keep the muscles of the back active and helping to support the neck and shoulders, a good seat cushion can help on long drives.

 7) Lifting.
 Everyone is pretty much aware that improper lifting can hurt the lower back, however, correct lifting principles also relate to prevention of injury to the neck and shoulders as well.
 When lifting overhead, keep the neck straight without tilting it down or up, keeping the object close to avoid shoulder strain.
 Strengthening the muscles of the arms can also help.

 8) Watching Television.
 Sit at a reasonable distance to maintain a neutral head posture and sit straight without having to rotate the head for extended periods of time.
 Often a u-shaped neck pillow can help.